xiaoliang5939/AVCE/README.md

 Definition source：https://history.sohu.com/a/679839761_121166559

-In this week's group discussion we worked together to select the hieroglyphs we wanted to use in the game, and chose one of three modelling styles that suited us
+In this week's group discussion we worked together to select the hieroglyphs we wanted to use in the game

  <img width="1036" alt="image" src="https://github.com/xiaoliang5939/AVCE/assets/76156342/125271d5-e820-4d4c-8d9d-c5d754b1a533">